Mental Health Clinician II - BHS

 Behavioral Health Services

-This examination is being given to fill vacancies in the Behavioral Health Services Department and to establish an eligible list to fill future vacancies.
+This examination is being given to fill multiple vacancies in the Behavioral Health Services and to establish an eligible list to fill future vacancies.

-Behavioral Health Services (BHS) is a division of San Joaquin County Health Care Services and provides an array of mental health and substance use disorder treatment services, primarily for Medi-Cal beneficiaries in San Joaquin County.
-The department consists of over 800 employees in the following operational divisions:
+Behavioral Health Services (BHS) is a division of San Joaquin County Health Care Services and provides an array of mental health and substance use disorder treatment services, primarily for Medi-Cal beneficiaries in San Joaquin County. the department consists of over 800 employees in teh following operational divisions:

 Resumes will not be accepted in lieu of an application.
 A completed application must be postmarked or received online by the final filing deadline.

 Effective July 3, 2023, members in the SEIU bargaining units will receive a Cost-of-Living adjustment of 5% of base salary.